BillyMwangiDev/AirBnB-Clone-project/README.md

 Docker: Ensures consistency across development, testing, and production environments by packaging applications in containers.

-Jenkins (optional): Can be used for managing complex build and deployment pipelines.
+Jenkins : Can be used for managing complex build and deployment pipelines.

 Docker Hub / AWS / Render: Used for deploying and hosting containerized applications in production environments.